-Sonde: Both cable power and battery voltage should be enabled be enabled.
-Absolute Pressure should be enabled and the psi a unit selected
+Sonde: Both cable power and battery voltage should be enabled disabled.
+Absolute Pressure should be enabled and the psi a unit

 Depth: Depth should be enabled and the m unit selected.
-Vertical Position should
+Vertical Position should be fDOM: fDOM should be enabled and the QSU unit selected Turbidity: